shampy911/best-pineapple/content/pages/index.md

         avatar_alt: Kapil Chaudhary's photo
         content: >-
           Abroad heights is an institution that actually turns dreams into realities.
-I went there for my IELTS which I passed with flying colors that too within a month only.The trainers are superb, knowledgeable, undestanding and pay utmost importance to everybody.
+I went there for my IELTS which I passed with flying colours that too within a month only.The trainers are superb, knowledgeable, undestanding and pay utmost importance to everybody.
           They helped me to apply and choose college in Canada, prepared my Visa file from scratch and informed me of all devlopments with transparency and speed.
 Finally, I got study permit for my dream destination CANADA.Abroad Heights has played a significant role in my achivements and i will be forever indebted to them for showing me the trust and confidence i needed in my most important phase.THANKS A TON TEAM!!!
         author: Kapil Chaudhary
       - author: Deegan Wallace
         avatar: images/deegan_wallace.jpg